Educational institutions and study programmes

 - National Institute of Open Schooling (NIOS).

 The central boards set somewhat higher standards than the state boards.
-For this reason, diplomas issued by the central boards – as opposed to the state boards – can sometimes be compared to a diploma.
+For this reason, diplomas issued by the central boards – as opposed to the state boards – can sometimes be compared to a VWO diploma.

 Secondary education | diplomas